gregsadetsky/2600-covers/README.md

 The signs looked familiar - were those the signs from that [2600 magazine](https://www.2600.com/) cover from many many years ago?

 2600 magazine has an online [cover gallery](https://www.2600.com/Magazine/CoverGallery) but it's hard to use.
-I downloaded the covers - and then noticed that the filenames were haphazardly named ("su131.gif", "B004GB1WF6.01._SX275_SCLZZZZZZZ_V323076596_.jpg", etc.)
+I downloaded (`wget -i 0.urls.txt`) the covers - and then noticed that the filenames were haphazardly named ("su131.gif", "B004GB1WF6.01._SX275_SCLZZZZZZZ_V323076596_.jpg", etc.)

 So I wrote a [throwaway script](3.process.py) to unmangle/rename files.